ivangfr/springboot-graphql-databases/README.md

 ## Proof-of-Concepts & Articles

 On [ivangfr.github.io](https://ivangfr.github.io), I have compiled my Proof-of-Concepts (PoCs) and articles.
 You can easily search for the technology you are interested in by using the filter.
-Who knows, perhaps I have already implemented a PoC or written an article about what you are looking for.
+Who knows, perhaps I have already implemented a PoC or written an article on what you are looking for.

 ## Additional Readings